MyBatis X Plugin

 : Column length.field.columnScale

-: Column precision.field.columnIsArray
+: Column scale.field.columnIsArray

 : Whether the field type is an array.field.shortTypeName